bigbes/gentle_introduction_to_tarantool/en/tarantool.md

 ##### Insert and Delete example:

+This `insert into tN` means that it insert information from N-th space.

 	localhost> insert into t0 values (1,2,3,4)
 	Insert OK, 1 rows affected
 	localhost> insert into t0 values (1,2,3,4)